210517-Enterprise/demos/week2/README.md

 - What is referential integrity?
   - Primary Key?
 Foreign Key?

-- What kind of services does AWS offer
+- What kind of services does AWS offer?

+- What is an AWS RDS?

+- What does an AWS Security Group do?